kubernetes/website/content/en/docs/concepts/configuration/configmap.md

 debug the exact same code locally if needed.

 A ConfigMap is not designed to hold large chunks of data.
-The data stored in a ConfigMap cannot exeed 1 MiB.
+The data stored in a ConfigMap cannot exceed 1 MiB.
 If you need to store settings that are larger than this limit, you may want to consider mounting a volume or use a separate database or file service.